Posted: 5/13/22 | May 13th, 2022

-Growing up as a northerner, I always kind of looked down on the region as “backwards,” but, through a few trips around the area, I found that my perceptions about the region were wrong.
+Growing up as a northerner, I always kind of looked down on the region as “backwards,” but after a few trips around the area, I found that my perceptions about the region were wrong.

 I grew to love my time exploring that part of the country.
 Sure, the South has its problems, but it has a lot more diversity, history, and natural beauty than my preconceived prejudices had allowed.

-This region has a ton of parks, lakes, rivers, historical sites, and places to see.
-You’d need more than three weeks to properly see it but the route below gives you a proper overview:
+This region has a ton of parks, lakes, rivers, historical sites, and other interesting places to see.
+You’d need more than three weeks to properly see it but the route below gives you an overview:

 Note: There are many, many, many potential routes you can take through this region.
 This three-week version is just some highlights I like.
-Tailor any route to your needs as you please!
+Tailor the route to your needs as you please!

 Days 1–3: New Orleans

-New Orleans is a unique blend of cultures (African, French, Caribbean, Latin, etc.), which has created one of the most eclectic American cities.
+The unique blend of cultures (African, French, Caribbean, Latin, etc.) of New Orleans has created one of the most eclectic American cities.
 It’s filled with tales of ghosts and vampires, amazing architecture, incredible food, and some of the best music in the world.
 Bourbon Street is always bursting with tourists, Frenchmen Street is full of jazz, and there are historic buildings to admire and entertaining tours to indulge in.
 You can easily spend an entire week here and not get bored.

-But we only have a few days, so here are a few suggestions to help you get started:
+But we only have a few days, so here are some suggestions to help you get started:

 - Party on Bourbon Street – This probably goes without saying, but do check out Bourbon Street.
 Sure, it’s touristy, but it’s also exciting and home to lots of buskers, live music, and parades.
 It’s the beating heart of the city.

 - Wander the Garden District and French Quarter – These are two of the most popular and historic districts.
-Spend some time strolling around, taking in the mansions and old French buildings (either self-guided or with Take Walks, which organizes fun and insightful tours around town).
+Spend some time strolling around, taking in the mansions and old French buildings, either on your own or with Take Walks, which organizes fun and insightful tours around town.

-- Go on a voodoo or ghost tour – NOLA has something of a creepy past, and the best way to learn about it is to take a voodoo or ghost tour.
+- Go on a voodoo or ghost tour – NOLA has something of a creepy past, and the best way to learn about it is by taking a voodoo or ghost tour.
 You’ll get to visit cemeteries, explore haunted buildings, and hear all sorts of unsettling anecdotes and ghostly tales.

 - Listen to live music on Frenchmen Street – Take in some live music (any night of the week) on this energetic street, the second most popular after Bourbon Street.
 It has lots of places to listen to blues and jazz; my favorite is the Spotted Cat.